briandenicola/eShopOnAKS/docs/testing.md

 ## Optional Next Steps
 * :question: What other steps or branches could be added to the Chaos Experiment?
+* :question: Could Chaos be used to simulate network load?
+If not, what service could be used to simulate network load?
 <p align="right">(<a href="#testing-and-troubleshooting">back to top</a>)</p>

 # Navigation